 Otherwise, you can also rent a car or a motorbike to roam around the island if you have an international driver’s license.
 There are car and motorcycle rental services at the airport, Cenang, and Kuah town.
 If you are traveling in a group, you can charter a car or a van with a driver via Klook app.

-The best activities for three days in Langkawi
+The Best Activities for 3 Days in Langkawi

 Langkawi itself is not the only island that is worth exploring among the archipelago.
 Go hop on a speedboat to discover some of the beautiful islands nearby with sandy beaches and amazing scenery.
 The island hopping trip will first take you to Pulau Dayang Bunting– Lake of the Pregnant Maiden.
 By looking at the hills from an angle, it looks as if a woman is lying on her back and the belly bulging out like a pregnant woman.